fbpixelIs It Possible to Perform IUI Using Aspirated Sperm? | Thomson Medical

 This condition occurs when your testicles produce sperm normally, but a physical blockage causes the sperm to be trapped within your reproductive tract, usually in the epididymis or vas deferens.
 Common causes include:

-Infections that leads to inflammation, such as epididymitis (inflammation of the epididymis)
+• Infections that lead to inflammation, such as epididymitis (inflammation of the epididymis)

 Non-obstructive azoospermia